Shairam/ballerina-sp-tracing/README.md

 A trace is the path from E1 to E4.

 Traces are further broken down into spans.
-Spans can be defined as a single operation, i.e server requesting from database to obtain data and receives it (E2+E3).
+Spans can be defined as a single operation, i.e server requesting from database to obtain data and receiving it (E2+E3).
 Spans contain data which can be used for interpreting the performance.

 These traces contains metadata (span data) which can be captured by honeycomb and be shown graphically or in raw data.